-Prerequisites: PN 105 and PN 113 "C" or better.
+Prerequisites: PN 105 and PN 113 "C" or better; concurrent enrollment in PN 106.

 Care of families through child-bearing, well children, ill children, and all family members through the lifespan.
 Concepts of growth and development, effects of illness on families, and care of clients in the hospital are also discussed.
 (1.2)